hilfigertout/HackRshell/README.md

 - The target R session very obviously hangs when the reverse shell starts.
 This is something that listed in the next section as a potential improvement and is a likely next step, but the benefit of this library as it stands is that it runs entirely in base R. This means no additional packages are required to run this reverse shell on either the client or the server side.
 Parallel computing or process interaction packages would be required to spawn a new R session, though this can be camouflaged by adding these libraries as a dependency to the malicious package.

-- As of 4 August 2022, this shell has not been able to be tested on two separate machines, and has only been tested with the localhost connection.
-This has been due mainly to a lack of compatible hardware.
+- As of 4 August 2022, this reverse shell has not been able to be tested on two separate machines, and has only been tested with the localhost connection.
+This is due mainly to a lack of compatible hardware to set up the connection.
 A test with a pair of networked virtual machines is likely in the near future, assuming I maintain enough interest in this project.

 ## Potential Improvements: